Minimally Invasive Spine Surgery

 Cervical Spine Surgery

 Anterior cervical discectomy with allograft fusion and plating is the most common surgical procedure performed for cervical disc disease.
 This takes 1-4 hours depending on how many disc segments are treated.
 Cervical disc is anterior (in front) of the spinal cord and nerve roots, so approaching these from the front of the neck is more direct with access to nerve roots on both sides.
-The posterior (back of the neck) approach involves removing normal bone (lamina) and provides limited access to disc and bone spurs since they are underneath the spinal cord and nerve roots which cannot be retracted or moved.
-It is also not preferred if the cervical spine has a reverse curve.
-It is recommended if the main cause of nerve root or spinal cord compression is from abnormalities in the back of the spine, not from disc, or if the number of levels or anatomy precludes the anterior approach.
+The posterior (back of the neck) approach is recommended if the main cause of nerve root or spinal cord compression is from abnormalities in the back of the spine, not from disc, or if the number of levels or anatomy precludes the anterior approach.

 With the anterior approach, an approximately 1.5 inch horizontal incision is made in the front of the neck.
 Dissection then proceeds in between important structures.
 Using special retractors and the operating microscope, almost all the disc in the disc space, including the disc and/or bone pressing on the nerves and/or spinal cord, is removed.
 A bone graft or “spacer” is then placed in the disc space in order to maintain the curvature of the spine, preserve the disc space height, and reduce abnormal movement thereby reducing neck pain.
 The most common spacer is allograft (donor bone).
-Titanium cages, synthetic grafts (PEEK), or autograft (patient’s own bone harvested from the iliac crest/”hip bone”) can also be used.
 A titanium cervical plate spanning the bone graft is placed in the front of the spine and anchored with screws in the vertebral bodies (square blocks of bone above and below the disc) immobilizing the segment and securing the graft to facilitate successful fusion.
 Resorbable sutures are used with a waterproof sealant on the skin.
 The patient is discharged 1-2 hours following surgery.